pdf-association/pdf-cos-syntax/README.md

 Placing the cursor anywhere in a conventional cross-reference table entry for an in-use object (e.g., `0000003342 00000 n`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).
 Note that the very first entry in the cross-reference table of an original PDF (i.e. one without any incremental updates) should always be `0000000000 65535 f` and represents the start of the free list and thus there is no associated object 0.

-Placing the cursor anywhere on an indirect reference (`X Y R`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`), using the cross reference table information.
+**NOT IMPLEMENTED YET:** Placing the cursor anywhere on an indirect reference (`X Y R`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`), using the cross reference table information.

-Placing the cursor anywhere on an object definition (`X Y obj`), and then selecting "Show references" will find all indirect references (`X Y R`) to that object.
+**NOT IMPLEMENTED YET:** Placing the cursor anywhere on an object definition (`X Y obj`), and then selecting "Show references" will find all indirect references (`X Y R`) to that object.

 ### Windows Go To shortcuts